 - The Implementation

-Now that you know your monthly percentages, and feel they align with what a healthy standard of spend is, sort out your budget to include these numbers.
+Now that you know your monthly percentages, and feel they align with what a healthy standard of spending is, sort out your budget to include these numbers.
 Remove your “greatest desires” from your budget and spend, but not from your life.
 If those are important to you, there is no way to say you can’t get those back.
 However, focusing on rebuilding your finances to get to a safe and comfortable standard of living should be goal number one.

 Image Credit: Natalie B